utk12rsh/utk12rsh/README.md

 💡 I’m a passionate **Full-Stack Developer** who thrives on solving real-world problems through technology.
 🎯 My focus is on writing **clean, maintainable, and scalable code** that not only works but lasts.
-🌱 Currently sharpening my expertise in **.NET Core, Angular Core, SQL, and LINQ**, while continuously learning new tools and frameworks.
+🌱 Currently sharpening my expertise in **.NET Core, React, SQL, and LINQ**, while continuously learning new tools and frameworks.
 💼 Past Experience: Worked at **ChromeInfotech**, where I collaborated with teams, managed multiple tasks under pressure, and delivered solutions aligned with business goals.
 🧩 I enjoy taking on **challenging projects** that push me out of my comfort zone — whether it’s designing complex databases, optimizing backend performance, or creating seamless frontend experiences.
 ⚡ Fun fact: I treat coding like storytelling — every line of code should have a purpose, flow naturally, and create impact.